sbellusa/MauiVideo/README.md

 ## Introduction

-The Movie Display Application is a web-based application that allows users to view details of their favorite movies.
+The Movie Display Application is a .NET MAUI application that allows users to view details of their favorite movies.
 It provides an intuitive and user-friendly interface to explore a vast collection of movies, including information about movie titles, genres, release dates, and more.

 This project was created because of a challenge to showcase a small .NET MAUI app using a public API.
 It is designed to demonstrate .NET MAUI native implementation features, following best practises, in order to run on iOS, Android and Windows machines.